googleapis/google-api-python-client/UPGRADING.md

 version of a service definition is more important than reliability.

 > **WARNING**: Breaking change

+The 2.0.0 release no longer retrieves discovery documents dynamically on each call to `discovery.build()`.
+Instead, discovery docouments are retrieved from the client library itself.

 Under the hood, the `discovery.build()` function retrieves a discovery artifact in order to construct the service object.
 The breaking change is that the